gitpeut/IRF7317-selfextinction/README.md

 For the test I replaced the battery with a 5V power supply, and for ESP part I used a development board that included a 3.3V power regulator.
 This doesn't change the working of the circuit, as 3.3V is enough to turn the MOSfets in the IRF7317 on and off.
+The IRF7317 is an SMD component, so that was soldered to a little breakout board for SO-8 components.

 As I used an ESP-01, I used RX as output, as GPIO 0 and 2 need to be High when booting, which may not be the case when used in this circuit.